 Decent Work Campaign

 In 2023, Re:BUiLD conducted a six-month long campaign on ‘Decent Work’ to promote refugees’ access to decent work in Nairobi and Kampala.
-The campaign aims to ensure that employers, governments, the private sector , humanitarian, and development actors understand the regulatory framework governing the type of employment that refugees can access and adopt strategies and practices that address barriers to refugee access to the formal and decent work.
+The campaign sought to strengthen awareness among governments, employers, private sector actors, humanitarian agencies, and development partners about the regulatory frameworks governing refugee employment and the practical barriers limiting refugees’ access to decent work.

 Cost-of-Living Crisis Campaign